LilTOJustice/ConsoleFractaler/README.md

 # ConsoleFractaler
 Extremely lightweight fractal viewer made for use in a console

-Controls (only relevent when using fractal.cc program):
+Controls (only relevent when running viewer.cc program):
 Move: Arrow keys
 Zoom in/out: w/s
 Change max iterations: a/d